Kirushik-kir/authorize/README.md

 ## Plan B

 In case of unsuccess with docker follow this commands:
--open the root folder of the project and run this command to create a new DB and tables
+<p> -open the root folder of the project and run this command to create a new DB and tables </p>
 <pre>php artisan make:database</pre>
 After? run the server with command
 <pre>php artisan serve</pre>

 ## Finishing the review
 to finish up the review and delete the Database? run this command